Teesri Manzil

-Teesri Manzil is a 1966 Indian musical mystery film directed by Vijay Anand and produced by Nasir Hussain.
-Released on 21 October 1966, the film stars Shammi Kapoor and Asha Parekh in titular roles and Helen, Premnath, Iftekhar and Prem Chopra in supporting roles.
+Teesri Manzil is a 1966 Indian Hindi-language musical mystery film directed by Vijay Anand and produced by Nasir Hussain.
+Released on 21 October 1966, the film stars Shammi Kapoor and Asha Parekh in lead roles and Helen, Premnath, Iftekhar and Prem Chopra in supporting roles.

 Indiatimes Movies ranks the film amongst the Top 25 Must See Bollywood Films.

 Plot

 The film begins on a dark night with a young girl, Rupa (Sabina), driving her car at a very high speed around the hills of Mussoorie and stopping at The Park Hotel.
 A few moments later, she rushes inside and mysteriously falls to her death from the third floor of it, clutching something in her hand.
 Her death is declared to be suicide by everyone among the curious onlookers, including Rocky (Shammi Kapoor), a drummer, and Ruby (Helen), a dancer at The Park Hotel.
 One year later, Rupa's ex-fiancée, Ramesh (Prem Chopra), is shown to be trying to fix his marriage with Rupa's grieving younger sister, Sunita (Asha Parekh), who is not as enamoured of the proposal though Ramesh tries to ingratiate himself with her.
 Sunita reveals to her friend, Meena (Laxmi Chhaya), that Rupa had written a letter to her on the night of her death, confessing that she was deeply in love with Rocky, and implying that they had sexual relations, and that she desperately needs to marry him.
 Sunita believes that Rocky had seduced and then betrayed her sister which led her to commit suicide, and intends to travel to Dehradun and Mussoorie and track down Rocky to avenge her sister's death.

 On her way to Dehradun, Sunita meets Anil Kumar, a charming but mischievous young man, who continuously flirts with her throughout the journey.
 As she checks into The Park Hotel with Meena, Sunita is surprised to find Anil there too, and he continues to woo her.
 Unbeknownst to Sunita, Anil himself is Rocky (his stage name) and this secret is only known to Ruby, who is in love with Anil.
 Anil manages to discover that Sunita is Rupa's revenge-seeking sister, and misleads her by disguising another co-worker (Salim Khan) at The Park Hotel as Rocky, while he continues to pursue her as Anil.
 He even lies about his job that he is the nephew and heir of a wealthy landlord residing in a local mansion in Dehradun.
 While Sunita initially rebuffs his advances, she eventually falls in love with Anil after realising his kind and gentle nature during an unexpected overnight trip, and even confides in him about her sister's tragic death and her hatred for Rocky.
 Anil reluctantly keeps up the charade and ends up having to entertain Sunita and her friends at the mansion of his "uncle".
 His deceit is nearly exposed by the arrival of the real owner of the mansion, Kunwarsahab Mahender Singh (Premnath), but he too surprisingly plays along and covers for Anil, and the two soon become good friends.